psnl/pinball-mask/README.md

 # pinball-mask
-Create a mask to be used with an automated pinball machine
+Create a mask to be used with an automated pinball machine using opencv (Tested with 3.2.0)

 ## get
 git clone https://github.com/psnl/pinball-mask.git